Understanding and Overcoming Misophonia, 2nd edition (2017) is now available on Amazon.com and all major book sellers. Both printed and eBook formats.

 Guilt is also very common for a parent who has a child that triggers them.
 The love of the parent for the child is inconsistent with the rage felt toward that child for making an innocuous sound like sniffling.
 Again, guilt follows.

 Misophonia generally develops to sounds made by someone who spends a lot of time with the misophonic individual.
-Except in cases where there is an embroiled relationship, that is full of conflict, abuse, and contention, the strong miso-emotions are directed toward a loved one, and are inconsistent with the emotional bond with that person.
-Guilt is common when we act differently than we think we should act, which is why it is such a recurring emotion among misophonics.
+Except in cases where there is an embroiled relationship that is full of conflict, abuse, and contention, the strong miso-emotions are directed toward a loved one, and are inconsistent with the emotional bond with that person.
+Guilt is common when we act differently than we think we should act, which is why it is such a recurring emotion among individuals with misophonia.

 If you have misophonia, you may have horrible feelings toward a loved one; but you are not choosing to have these feelings.
 These feelings are literally yanked out of you, or imposed on you by your misophonia.
 They are not really “your” feelings or feelings you have decided to express toward that person.
 They are an emotional reflex.
 As previously discussed, a reflex is an involuntary response to a stimulus.
 In this case, the emotions simply happen as a direct result of being triggered.

-Although difficult, you can (and should) manage them by deciding what you want to do when you are triggered.
+Although difficult, you can (and should) work to manage your coping behaviors by deciding what you want to do when you are triggered.
+The change may be slow, but keep trying.
+A good therapist can help you with this.
 One of the easiest ways of reducing aggressive coping behaviors is to reduce the number of triggers you experience, especially situations where you cannot escape the triggers.
 I know it sounds like a lot for now, but relax: we will talk more about how to do this in the chapter on misophonia management techniques.
 For now, I just want you to stop beating yourself up over the things you’ve felt and said as a result of your misophonia, and instead take the time to regret some of your misophonia-induced feelings and behaviors.

 How common is misophonia?
 Many consider it a rare disease, and on rare disease day (the last day of February), many on the Facebook misophonia group express a desire to speak out about misophonia.
 In the United States, a rare disease has officially been defined as one that affects less than 200,000 people in the US, which is about one in 1,500 people (0.07%).
 By this definition misophonia is not a rare disease.
 It is a “rarely known” disorder.